xieyuheng/inner/source/_posts/person/george-boolos/logic-logic-and-logic.md

 ## to be is to be a value of a variable (or to be some values of some variables)
 ## nominalist platonism
 ## Iteration Again
-## introductory note to kurt godel's "some basic theoremson the foundations of mathematics and their implications"
+## introductory note to kurt Gödel's "some basic theoremson the foundations of mathematics and their implications"
 ## must we believe in set theory?
 # frege studies
 ## Gottlob Frege and the foundations of arithmetic